 Let’s get started.

 I started off with a pair of jeans that I purchased at the thrift shop.
 I picked a pair with wide legs.
 Now that I’ve made my prototype, I would pick a pair with the widest and straightest legs that I could find.
-The larger and straighter the leg, the larger the diameter of the storage container.
+The larger and straighten the leg, the larger the diameter of the storage container.
 The straighter the leg, the less you have to trim off and again that will make the container larger.
 Alternatively, you could cut the bag piece along the length of the leg.

 Skinny jeans would yield a little container.
 You decide!
-This denim was 100% denim, no stretch in it, but I don’t think the stretch would affect the end product that much, especially if you use stabilizer.
+This denim was 100% denim, no stretch in it, but I don’t think the stretch would affect the end product that much, especially if you use a stabilizer.

 I had a selection of cotton to choose from and it wasn’t until I was ready to cut that I picked the one with the large dots on the black background.